Traditional theory, careful boundaries

 What does this page help the reader do first?

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance should first answer the reader's real task: Understand the site's education-only scope and choose either the quiz or body type directory.
+Body Type Guide should first answer the reader's real task: Pick the right entry point for a body-type, food-language, quiz, comparison, or safety question.
 Start with quiz entry, then compare it with Quiz.
 That sequence keeps the page from becoming a loose encyclopedia entry.
 The reader should know whether this is a body type, daily sign, food-culture term, quiz path, or safety boundary before reading deeper.
 If that first task is not clear, more detail will only make the page heavier rather than more useful.
-Read first: Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance is a orientation map for cultural understanding and safer navigation.
-The page is strongest when it creates a note or comparison, not confidence that the site has interpreted the reader.
+Read first: Body Type Guide is a orientation map for cultural understanding and safer navigation.
+Use quiz entry as the local cue, then compare it with Quiz before trusting the phrase.
 Do not use this page for diagnosis, treatment, dosage, personal diet rules, herbs, supplements, medication decisions, urgent symptoms, or delaying qualified care.
 Next, choose the linked comparison, source, or safety page that matches the original task.

 QuizBody Types